kyleabeauchamp/CBioTalk2014/slides.md

 title: Challenges in MSM Construction

 - No score function for overall model
-- Hyperparameters in every step (tICA, Clustering, microstates, lumping, macrostates)
+- Hyperparameters in every step
 - Bias variance tradeoff is unwinable (10,000 states)

 ---